kamlesh0928/eco-track/README.md

 - **Rewards Marketplace:** Implement a system where users can earn discounts on eco-friendly products from partner brands.

 - **NGO Partnerships:** Collaborate with environmental organizations to track real-world impact of user actions.

+>### Due to some Git configuration errors, my teammate's contributions are not showing properly.